mahfuz05062/mahfuz05062/README.md

 ### Hi there, This is Mahfuz! 👋
 I am a Computer Science PhD candiate with research in applied data science / machine learning and bioinformatics
 - :computer: I use Python, R, and Matlab frequently.
-(Others: C/C++, Java, SQL).
+(Others: C/C++, Java, SQL, shell scripting).
 - :computer: I am skilled in the application of diverse machine learning approaches to data (visit my [linkedin](https://www.linkedin.com/in/mahfuzur-rahman-ahm/) for more information).
 - 🌱 Currently learning Apache Spark, Airflow, and Docker | applying NLP techniques to news misinformation detection
 - 💬 Ask me about: Data Science, Machine learning, Bioinformatics, Programming